BF-FrontEnd-class/agile-development-group1-all-about-trees/planning/retrospective.md

 ### Or remove extra steps?

-- we didnt remove any extra steps for this project.
+- we did not remove any extra steps for this project.